Skip to Content

 Final thoughts

-In today’s Montessori schools, most of them do not adhere entirely to the original guidelines created by Dr. Montessori.
+In today’s Montessori schools, most do not adhere entirely to the original guidelines created by Dr. Montessori.

 It doesn’t mean that the changes are bad, however, it does mean that what you experience in one school or program may look very different from another, or from what is described here.

-The only way to know the “real” Montessori method is to read the book Dr. Montessori wrote, The Montessori Method.
+The only way to know the “real” Montessori method is to read Dr. Montessori’s book, The Montessori Method.

 References